Piano: Grand

 All else being equal, longer pianos with longer strings have larger, richer sound and lower inharmonicity of the strings.
-Inharmonicity is the degree to which the frequencies of overtones (known as partials or harmonics) sound sharp relative to whole multiples of the fundamental frequency.
-This results from the piano's considerable string stiffness; as a struck string decays its harmonics vibrate, not from their termination, but from a point very slightly toward the center (or more flexible part) of the string.
+Inharmonicity is the degree to which the frequencies of overtones, known as partials or harmonics, sound sharp relative to whole multiples of the fundamental frequency.
+This results from the piano's considerable string stiffness.
+As a struck string decays, its harmonics vibrate from a point very slightly from its termination toward the center, or more flexible part of the string.

+The inharmonicity may also result from imperfections within the string, such as rust on plain strings and dirt in the windings of bass strings.
 The higher the partial, the further sharp it runs.
-Pianos with shorter and thicker string (i.e., small pianos with short string scales) have more inharmonicity.
+Pianos with shorter and thicker string, i.e., small pianos with short string scales, have more inharmonicity.
 The greater the inharmonicity, the more the ear perceives it as harshness of tone.

 The inharmonicity of piano strings requires that octaves be stretched, or tuned to a lower octave's corresponding sharp overtone rather than to a theoretically correct octave.
 If octaves are not stretched, single octaves sound in tune, but double—and notably triple—octaves are unacceptably narrow.
 Stretching a small piano's octaves to match its inherent inharmonicity level creates an imbalance among all the instrument's intervallic relationships.

-In a concert grand, however, the octave "stretch" retains harmonic balance, even when aligning treble notes to a harmonic produced from three octaves below.
+In a concert grand, the octave "stretch" retains harmonic balance, even when aligning treble notes to a harmonic produced from three octaves below.
 This lets close and widespread octaves sound pure, and produces virtually beatless perfect fifths.
 This gives the concert grand a brilliant, singing and sustaining tone quality—one of the principal reasons that full-size grands are used in the concert hall.
-Smaller grands satisfy the space and cost needs of domestic use; as well, they are used in some small teaching studios and smaller performance venues.
+Smaller grands satisfy the space and cost needs of domestic use.
+They are used in some small teaching studios and smaller performance venues.

 Upright

-Upright pianos, also called vertical pianos, are more compact due to the vertical structure of the frame and strings.
-The mechanical action structure of the upright piano was invented in London, England in 1826 by Robert Wornum, and upright models became the most popular model for domestic use.
-Upright pianos took less space than a grand piano, and as such they were a better size for use in private homes for domestic music-making and practice.
-The hammers move horizontally, and return to their resting position via springs, which are susceptible to degradation.
+Upright pianos, also called vertical pianos, are more compact with a vertical structure of the frame and strings.
+The mechanical action structure of the upright piano was invented in London in 1826 by Robert Wornum, and upright models became the most popular model for domestic use.
+Upright pianos take up less space than a grand piano and as such are a better size for use in private homes for domestic music-making and practice.
+The hammers move horizontally and return to their resting position via springs, which are susceptible to degradation.

 Upright pianos with unusually tall frames and long strings were sometimes marketed as upright grand pianos, but that label is misleading.
 Some authors classify modern pianos according to their height and to modifications of the action that are necessary to accommodate the height.
 Upright pianos are generally less expensive than grand pianos.
-Upright pianos are widely used in churches, community centers, schools, music conservatories and university music programs as rehearsal and practice instruments, and they are popular models for in-home purchase.
+Upright pianos are widely used in churches, community centers, schools, music conservatories and university music programs as rehearsal and practice instruments.
+They are popular models for in-home purchase.